w3c/trace-context/spec/01-abstract.md

 ## Solution

-The trace context specification defines a universally agreed format for the exchange of context propagation data - referred to as *trace context*.
+The trace context specification defines a universally agreed-upon format for the exchange of context propagation data - referred to as *trace context*.
 Trace context solves the problems described above by

 - providing a unique identifier for individual tracing, allowing traces of multiple providers to be linked together and
 - providing an agreed-upon mechanism to forward vendor-specific trace data and avoid broken traces when multiple trace tools participate in a single transaction.